JonathanWilbur/asn1-d/documentation/install.md

 cryptographic signature for the PowerShell script, it is probably because your system is blocking running unsigned PowerShell scripts.
 Just run the other script if that is the case.

+Unfortunately, there is no install scripts, mostly because I don't really know how to install something on Windows, other than just putting executables on the `%PATH%`.
+I welcome suggestions or pull requests.

 ## Installation